choonchernlim/google-next-2024-transcripts/README.md

 - Go to https://claude.ai
 - Sign in with your Google account.
-- Upload one of the abstracts files.
+- Upload one of the abstracts files from the [abstracts](abstracts) folder.
 - Prompt example:

 ```